Zabrane/qlnd/doc/LightningTickerplants.md

 The diagram below shows the high level setup for enabling payments between a subscriber and tickerplant process.
 Both the subscriber and tickerplant are communicating with their own `lnd` nodes, highlighted in blue.
 In this case, a direct channel is opened between the tickerplant and subsciber node for near instant and fee-less payments, however, a direct channel is not required.
-Transactions can also be made were payments are routed via intermediate nodes which connect both, highlighted in grey.
+Transactions can also be made where payments are routed via intermediate nodes which connect both, highlighted in grey.

 ![](overviewDiagram.png)